Monotonic Alpha-divergence Minimisation for Variational Inference: Numerical Experiments

-\section{Numerical experiments}
+\section{Numerical Experiments}

-\careful{[R1] The experiments are replicated several times, but no error bars are given in the curves shown in the figures. + The experimental section is too weak.
-It only considers a synthetic problem in which the target distribution is an unormalized mixture of Gaussians.
-These experiments are far from real ones appearing in a machine learning context, in which the target distribution is unknown.
-The authors have to show the practical utility of the proposed algorithms from a machine learning perspective. + Overall, I think that this is a nice paper that provides several interesting theoretical results related the alpha divergence minimization.
-My main concern, however, is related to the experimental section, which only considers synthetic experiments.
-The authors must include real problems, related to machine learning, showing the practical utility of their method.

-It is well known that the exact alpha divergence minimization when the objective is intractable (as in most machine learning applications) is intractable, except for the particular case of the reversed KL divergence used in VI.
-Therefore, the resulting algorithm proposed by the authors is approximate.
-There are also other approximate algorithms that have practical utility in a machine learning setting.
-Those include Power Expectation Propagation and Black-box-alpha.
-The authors should try to show that the approach suggested by them has advantages over those algorithms in at least one machine learning experiment. }

-\careful{[R2] I found the experiments section not very convincing.
-Specifically, \begin{enumerate} \item Following my first comment, it would be better to add a couple of competing methods and compare them with the the proposed one.
-This will make the pros and cons more clear.

-\item The whole experiment section only considers a simple p(y), i.e., two-component mixture of Gaussians.
-I would like to see how the algorithm performs for other densities, e.g., a single mode density, mixture of Gaussians with unequal weights and more components, and mixture of exponentials.

-\item It is also interesting to see how the algorithm performs for various values of J.

-\item In the experiment 2, different values of $\sigma$ is considered.
-It would be better to also consider different values of $\sigma$ in the experiment 1.

-\item In Figure 1, it seems that the smaller $\eta$ is the better the performance is.
-I wonder if this is the case for even smaller $\eta$.

-\item In Figure 1, it is unclear to me why the y-axis is $\log{\hat c}$ rather than the objective (or a Monte Carlo estimate of the objective), given that the goal is to not to estimate c.
-Also, plotting $\log{\hat c}$ brings about the question why other approaches such as MCMC is not considered.
-The same question remains for Figure 2 and Figure 3. \item In the end of page 22, the conclusion that UM-PMC outperforms M-PMC is drawn.
-However, since only one p(y) is considered, it is unclear whether the same conclusion holds for other p(y).
-For instance, it may be the case that the optimal $\lambda$ is indeed uniform in this example. \item The experiment 1 should also be conducted for RGD.
-Also, setting the parameters in RGD the same as the ones for UM-PMC is unfair, since these parameters are tuned for UM-PMC not for RGD. \end{enumerate}}

-\kdtxt{In our numerical experiments, we are interested in seeing how the choice of our hyperparameters influences the convergence of Algorithm~\ref{algo:GMMsMAIS}.
-We will investigate the challenging case of multimodal targets, as our framework is designed to handle multimodality thanks to the hyperparameter $\alpha \in [0,1)$ and to the use of mixture models as a variational family.
+In our numerical experiments, we are interested in understanding the behaviour of Algorithm~\ref{algo:GMMsMAIS} in practice.
+We first investigate the challenging case of multimodal targets, as our framework is designed to handle multimodality thanks to the hyperparameter $\alpha \in [0,1)$ and to the use of mixture models as a variational family.